Megumi Fushiguro

 Megumi Fushiguro (伏黒 恵, Fushiguro Megumi) is a fictional character of the manga series Jujutsu Kaisen created by Gege Akutami.
 He is a first-year student at Tokyo Jujutsu High, an academy to become a Jujutsu Sorcerer and develop Cursed Techniques to fight against Cursed Spirits, beings manifested from Cursed Energy due to negative emotions flowing from humans.
-He is a descendant to the Zenin family, one of the ultimate clans dominating the world of sorcery.
-Early in Jujutsu Kaisen, he is instructed by teacher Satoru Gojo to locate one of Sukuna's fingers, objects belonging to the most powerful Cursed Spirit of all time which leads to him partnering with and befriending Yuji Itadori, a fellow first-year Jujutsu Sorcerer.
+He is a descendant to the Zen'in family, one of the three clans dominating the world of sorcery.
+Early in Jujutsu Kaisen, he is instructed by teacher Satoru Gojo to locate one of Ryomen Sukuna's mummified fingers, which leads to him partnering with and befriending Yuji Itadori, a fellow first-year Jujutsu Sorcerer who ate the finger and caused Ryomen Sukuna to incarnate.

 In the Jujutsu Kaisen anime adaptation, he is voiced by Yuma Uchida in Japanese and Robbie Daymond in English.
 Praise for the character was focused on his dynamic with Yuji and the animation of his fight scenes in the anime.